 Our furry friend’s health is always the top priority when it comes to doggy products.
-Dog’s love to sniff and chew their surroundings, so making sure that your new cooling mat contains no harmful chemicals is a must for all dog owners.
+Dogs love to sniff and chew their surroundings, so ensuring that your new cooling mat contains no harmful chemicals is a must for all dog owners.

 The best pet cooling mat will contain non-toxic gel and make this clear in the product listings.
 If you don’t see this mentioned, it’s best to move on to another choice!

-We recommend looking for a dog cooling mat that can be easily folded and won’t crease in the process.
+We recommend looking for a dog cooling mat that can be easily folded and won’t crease.
 A thick cooling mat may be great for use around the house, but they’ll take up more room than you and your dog if you try to fit them in the car.

 Positioning the Cooling Mat

 The best place to position a dog cooling mat is in a shaded area, out of direct sunlight.
 It should be placed on an even base with no sharp stones or objects underneath.